Skip to content

 In this example:

-because it needs to be called after the network request completes. - The closure captures the network response data or error and is called asynchronously inside the URLSession data task.
+• The closure captures the network response data or error and is called asynchronously inside the URLSession data task.

 Detailed Explanation